Society / September 27, 2024

 By signing up, you confirm that you are over the age of 16 and agree to receive occasional promotional offers for programs that support The Nation’s journalism.
 You may unsubscribe or adjust your preferences at any time.
 You can read our Privacy Policy here.

-Even if the officer is investigated and found to have committed some form of wrongdoing, the police commissioner (who is currently Thomas Dolan, whose homes were searched by federal authorities last week, just a few days after he took over from former police commissioner Edward Caban, who resigned after federal authorities seized his electronic devices—though as far as we know these investigations have nothing to do with the stuff Adams was indicted for so… watch this space) can and often does set aside the punishment.
+Even if the officer is investigated and found to have committed some form of wrongdoing, the punishment can be and often is set aside by the police commissioner (who is currently Thomas Dolan, whose homes were searched by federal authorities last week, just a few days after he took over from former police commissioner Edward Caban, who resigned after federal authorities seized his electronic devices—though as far as we know these investigations have nothing to do with the stuff Adams was indicted for so… watch this space).
 If the commissioner finds that the officer acted in “good faith,” the commissioner can essentially pardon offending officers, regardless of the “recommendations” made by whichever board made the case for discipline.

 So imagine you’re a Black New Yorker and you’ve been illegally stopped and frisked, and then you go through all the trouble of filing a complaint at your local precinct.
 Let’s say the cop’s commanding officer does not dismiss your complaint out of hand (which they often do) and instead dutifully runs the complaint up the chain to one of the various internal review boards.
 Let’s also imagine that you go the extra mile and file a complaint with the Civilian Complaint Review Board.
 What happens next?

 Most likely… not a damn thing.
 The boards will review your complaint but, unless the officer has been disciplined before, they have no way of putting your complaint in the context of all the officer’s previous actions.
-(One of the most grimly hilarious sections of the report details how the NYPD deals with complaints regarding “discourteous languages” which is a nice euphemism for officers who say the n-word while harassing black people.
+(One of the most grimly hilarious sections of the report details how the NYPD deals with complaints regarding “discourteous” remarks, which is a nice euphemism for officers’ saying the N-word while harassing Black people.
 Suffice it to say, these language complaints rarely make it into the officer’s record when they’re being investigated for illegal stop-and-frisks.)
 Unless the officer’s conduct was particularly egregious, no recommendation of discipline is likely to be made.

 We can reform this.
-Maya Wiley, the former chair of the Civilian Complaint Review Board who ran for Mayor (and still has access to all of her electronic devices) proposed as part of her platform a civilian governing board for the entire NYPD.
-If she’d been elected, that board would have overseen not just police discipline but also policy and budget.
-The board would have taken power away from the police commissioner and made police officers subject to civilian oversight rather than doing whatever their commanding officers let them get away with.
+Maya Wiley, the former chair of the Civilian Complaint Review Board who ran for mayor (and still has access to all of her electronic devices), proposed as part of her platform a civilian governing board for the entire NYPD.
+If she’d been elected, that board would have overseen not just police discipline but also the department’s policy and budget.
+The board would have taken power away from the police commissioner and made police officers subject to civilian oversight rather than allowing them to do whatever their commanding officers let them get away with.

 Reducing the discretionary power of the police commissioner is critical to any meaningful reform.
 As Sisay told The Nation: “The Police Commissioner currently has the final authority on disciplinary matters and has historically used this discretion to excuse illegal stops, frisks, and searches.
 The entire NYPD disciplinary system needs to change, but removing the Commissioner’s unchecked authority is a necessary step to ensure true accountability.”